-If you love the mid-century retro style, and want to get into that groove to create a gorgeous and peaceful vintage backyard feel, look no further!
-We have 40 of the best ideas for fantastic classic patios, creative decks and cool backyard living spaces that you’re going to love.
+Here you’ll find 47 of the best ideas for fantastic old-fashioned patios, creative decks and cool backyard living spaces that you’re going to love.

 And because homes and gardens come in all different shapes and sizes, you’ll find a range of features — like enclosed porches, redwood decking, brickwork, gazebos, swimming pools, outdoor kitchens, trellises and lots more great ideas from the sixties.